Language and Cognition

 Please designate "language and cognition” as your concentration in the online application.

-We strongly encourage applicants to review our list of faculty members and reach out to inquire whether they are accepting new students.
+We strongly encourage applicants to contact a potential faculty advisor to inquire whether they are accepting new students.

 Applicants should have an excellent academic record.
 Research experience is helpful but not necessary.
 Applicants may have an undergraduate major in psychology, linguistics, computer science, mathematics, cognitive science, or other related fields of study.